Picardo31/Paint-Mixer-PLC-TIA-Portal/README.md

 # Paint-Mixer-PLC-TIA-Portal
-The company Pinturas CIMA needs to implement the project for the automation of the mixing process for his paint factory, in cans of two different sizes.
+The proyect involves a Paint Company, which needs to implement the project for the automation of the mixing process for his paint factory, in cans of two different sizes.
 The raw material to generate any color is based on the primary colors cyan, magenta and yellow.